AdaCore/xmlada/docs/sax.rst

 *End_Element*
   This is the opposite of the previous callback, and will be called once per element.
-Calls to `Start_Element` and `End_Element` are guaranteed to be properly nested (ie you can't see the end of an element before seeing the end of all its nested children.
+Calls to `Start_Element` and `End_Element` are guaranteed to be properly nested (ie you can’t see the end of an element before seeing the end of all its nested children.

 *Characters and Ignore_Whitespace*